UNESCO World Heritage sites

 Palaepaphos Kouklia

 Kouklia is a village in the Paphos District built over the site of the ancient city of Palaepaphos, mythical birthplace of Aphrodite, which became the centre for her worship in the ancient world.
-This modest village 16 kilometers east of modern Paphos holds the remains of one of the longest continuously operating religious sanctuaries in human history. tripadvisor-com From around 1200 BC, Palaepaphos was a major religious centre famous all over Cyprus and throughout the Mediterranean.
+This modest village 16 kilometers east of modern Paphos holds the remains of one of the longest continuously operating religious sanctuaries in human history.
+From around 1200 BC, Palaepaphos was a major religious centre famous all over Cyprus and throughout the Mediterranean.
 The city served as both a political capital and a sacred site, where the ancient goddess of fertility transformed over centuries into the Greek deity known as Aphrodite.
-The Sanctuary of Aphrodite is the most famous of the Ancient Greek Goddess' sanctuaries, and its…
+The Sanctuary of Aphrodite is the most famous of the Ancient Greek Goddess' sanctuaries, and its ancient…

 Read more

-Monastery of Saint John Lampadistis Architecture
+Monastery of Saint John Lampadistis

-Monastery of Saint John Lampadistis Architecture
+Monastery of Saint John Lampadistis

 Read more